franciellevargas/HateBR/README.md

 <p align="justify"> This repository contains the corpus and the best models presented in the LREC's paper (see section "CITING / BIBTEX").

-The following table describes in detail the labels for each proposed layer of annotation:
+The following table describes in detail the binary class:
 <div align="center">
 <table>
 <tr><th>Offensive Language</th></tr>